Background

 And I will never participate in this circus and prostitute my channel just in order to obtain views, which is exactly what these people are doing.

 But we are used to this, aren't we?
-Everyone in this dog is now a self-styled expert on personality disorders.
+Everyone and his dog is now a self-styled expert on personality disorders.
 People who even possess PhDs and so on, even people who are professors of psychology, they don't necessarily have expertise in personality disorders.

 Psychology is an enormous field.
 Not everyone with a PhD knows what he's talking about when it comes to specific areas in psychology.